 Dispersing contractual risk between partners need not be adversarial; it can be an exercise in collaboration and uncovering mutual benefit.
 For example, within the medical device sector, some manufacturers are negotiating experimental risk-sharing agreements with hospitals where the manufacturer returns some of a device’s cost if it fails to meet performance goals, but the hospital pays more for a device that over delivers.

 Reducing contract risk via risk-transfer or risk-sharing agreements requires careful consideration and exploration of previous contracts to identify optimal opportunities and terms.
 The first step should include the discovery of past contracts, reviewing both high-performing contracts and those that under delivered or yielded other undesired results.
 Such post-contract review can help identify terms and scenarios that can be brought forward and applied to new contracts to reduce similar risks moving forward.

 4. Technology Can Help to Reduce Some Contract-Related Risks More Efficiently

 Whether it’s keeping massive volumes of agreements organized and secure, staying on top of important contract-related milestones, or enabling more efficient access to specific agreements, technology is making it easier than ever for contract managers and other personnel to reduce contract-related risks.
-Dedicated contract management software provides innovative tools that can provide better visibility into contracts, balance needs for contract access, and security to reduce risks of penalties related to missed contract milestones and other common problems.
+Dedicated contract management software provides innovative tools that can provide better visibility into contracts, restrict a user's access to specific contracts, and reduce risks of penalties related to missed contract milestones and other common problems.

 Even better, AI-based innovations can make getting started on reducing a host of contract-related risks easier and faster than ever, automating such tasks as tagging and categorizing your documents.